-The company has access to major international financial exchanges through its membership of London Metals Exchange, London Stock Exchange and Tokyo Commodities Exchange.
-In December 2016, the company became the first UK bank to obtain clearing membership on Moscow Exchange's Foreign Exchange Market.
-It also owns two seats on the New York Mercantile Exchange (Comex division) and a seat on the Shanghai Gold Exchange International Board.
+The group has access to major international financial exchanges through its membership of London Metals Exchange, London Stock Exchange and Tokyo Commodities Exchange, and was the first UK bank to obtain clearing membership on Moscow Exchange's Foreign Exchange Market.
+The company also owns two seats on the New York Mercantile Exchange (Comex division) and a seat on the Shanghai Gold Exchange International Board.